 The Consortium is currently involved in about 150 clinical studies, including many large multi-center outcome trials.
 Funding for the Consortium’s funding is from various peer-reviewed granting agencies, and we also collaborate with companies that make innovative devices and drugs, often conducting major trials that lead to regulatory certification.
 The Consortium facilitates scientific exchange and collaboration necessary for technically complex outcomes studies involving hundreds or thousands of patients.
 Additional information is available at www.OR.org.

-OUTCOMES RESEARCH seeks to understand the end results of particular health care practices and interventions.
+Outcomes research seeks to understand the end results of particular health care practices and interventions.
 End results include effects that people experience and care about, such as change in the ability to function.
 In particular, for individuals with chronic conditions—where cure is not always possible—end results include quality of life as well as mortality.
-By linking the care people get to the outcomes they experience, OUTCOMES RESEARCH has become the key to developing better ways to monitor
+By linking the care people get to the outcomes they experience, outcomes research has become the key to developing better ways to monitor and improve the quality of care.

-The general goal of the OUTCOMES RESEARCH Consortium is to evaluate inexpensive, low-risk interventions that are easy to implement yet likely to markedly improve outcome.
+The general goal of the Outcomes Research Consortium is to evaluate inexpensive, low-risk interventions that are easy to implement yet likely to markedly improve outcome.
 For example, we have shown that simply maintaining intraoperative normothermia markedly reduces the risk of complications — and does so at trivial cost.
-A consequence of our work is that active
+A consequence of our work is that active intraoperative warming has become routine, whereas it was previously rare.
+Current focus areas include cardiovascular complications, postoperative delirium, and management of acute surgical pain.

 Mission